 Thanks to the range of projects I’ve worked on, I’ve developed skills in many areas.
 Here’s some: Creative: scripts, music, voice-overs, animation, photography, and video; Technical: TouchDesigner, Final Cut, Apple Motion, and music DAWs; People: building teams of engineers, artists, and many other disciplines and project management; Business: planning, logistics, staffing, sales, partnering, marketing, copywriting, accounting, product development, and merchandising.

 I get it done.
 I’m a productivity nerd, optimist, and love to make things happen – quickly.
-My blog is currently at 150,000 words in just over a year.
+My blog is currently at 180,000 words in just over a year and a half.
 I completed novel writing month in 13 days.
 I’ve written and recorded 20 songs in less than 24 hours.
 I read an average of a book a week.
 I started a group called the Producer’s Club for like-minded people.

 I am very curious.
 I love to learn about user experience, psychology, marketing, sales, story, design, event planning, all kinds of IRL experiences, and anything else that might inform or improve my work.
 (Here’s my favorite books on IRL XD).